-Effective long-term sustainable management watersheds requires a solid scientific understanding of the links between watershed processes and changes in water quality, quantity and overall ecosystem functioning.
+Effective long-term sustainable management watersheds require a solid scientific understanding of the links between watershed processes and changes in water quality, quantity and overall ecosystem functioning.

 In this project, AEP, EPCOR, the NSWA and CoE partnered to implement a modern and enhanced river monitoring program for the NSR called WaterSHED (Water: Saskatchewan Headwaters Edmonton and Downstream).
 By combining consensus-based, multi-stakeholder priorities with sound science, a comprehensive network of 19 monitoring stations has been established or enhanced across the watershed.
 Each site combines continuous flow and water quality measurements as well as regular water quality grab samples throughout the year.
 This network complements and enhances AEP’s existing monitoring sites on the NSR as well as contributes to AEP’s ambient monitoring network across Alberta.